alipala/alipala/README.md

 ### 👋 Hi there, this is Ali

-**alipala/alipala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some items to get an idea about me:

-- 🔭 I’m currently working on building test automation
+- 🔭 I’m currently working on building an hybrid test automation framework in a commerce retailing apps for Albert Heijn
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Karate BDD, Azure DevOps and Kubernates
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate to create a test automation strategy
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about how to start QA stuff from scratch
-- 📫 How to reach me: ...
+- 📫 How to reach me: alipala.ist@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am Udemy Instructor and have a course about persenal growth and development

 <div>